-The course website is on Carmen (https://carmen.osu.edu/d2l/home/11596666).
-The instructor and teaching assistants will communicate with students through the course website, which include lectures, readings, assignments, and announcements.
+The course website is on Carmen (https://carmen.osu.edu/d2l/home/11730980).
+The instructor will communicate with students through the course website, which include lectures, readings, assignments, and announcements.
 In case of changes in the course schedule or readings, announcements will be made on the News board and the syllabus will be updated accordingly.
 There is no off-line meeting except office hours.